jimshowalter/architecture-enforcer/README.md

 For large codebases, this tool requires lots of memory and can take a minute or more to run (the overhead is almost entirely due to pf-CDA, which has a difficult job).

-To support rapid iteration while developing the target state, the output from a previous run of this tool can be specified as the input to the current run, which eliminates the pf-CDA overhead, so each run takes just a few seconds.
+To support rapid iteration while developing the target state, the output from a previous run of this tool can be specified as the input to the current run, which eliminates the pf-CDA overhead, making each run take at most a few seconds.
+In this mode, you only need to rebuild and reanalyze the war when the codebase changes enough that the previous analysis is no longer safe to depend on, and early in a project you might only need to sync and build once a day (or even less often).
+Once decomposition is well underway, frequent syncs and builds are needed, but by then the target state is already defined.

 ## Command-line Arguments ###